 - Tomatoes: Use red ripe, and pulpy heirloom tomatoes.

 - Red Chilli Powder: I used milled byadgi chilli powder that is pure and is not hot.
-So 6 to 8 tbsps gives a moderate level of heat to the pickle.
-If using any other variety, then feel free to cut down as much as you think is good enough. *Update – I have also made this with Kashmiri chilli powder and works well with half cup.
+So 4 tbsps gives a moderate level of heat to the pickle.
+If using any other variety, then feel free to cut down as much as you think is good enough. *Update – I have also made this with Kashmiri chilli powder and works well.

 - Tamarind: This recipe is best made with dry tamarind for better shelf life.
 If you want to use tamarind concentrate start with less amounts.
 However I can’t guarantee about the shelf life.
-I use 80 grams tamarind with seeds.
-If you want you may add 50 grams deseeded tamarind directly to the pickle but I don’t prefer as there will lots of fibers, pulp & sometimes pesky ingredients.
+If you want you may add 25 grams deseeded tamarind directly to the pickle but I don’t prefer as tamarind contains lots of fibers, pulp & sometimes pesky ingredients.
 So I prefer to soak and then pass through a strainer.

 - Garlic: Traditionally raw garlic is blended in with cooked tomatoes and tamarind.
 This gives a pungent, garlicy and hot flavor to the pickle.
 For a kids’ friendly version of this tomato pickle simply skip grinding the garlic and add all of them crushed to the tempering or reduce the quantities .